vegaøyan world heritage

 Øverstua

-Øverstua from 1793 is located at the top of the island with views in all directions.
+The upper room from 1793 is located at the top of the island with views in all directions.
 The house has been taken over by the association Vegaøyans Venner.
-The Øverstua, Tåvær cooperative completed the restoration of the house in the summer of 2013, but painting and other work in the house continued until 2017.
-The plan is for visitors to be able to rent Øverstua for overnight stays.
-Tåvær does not have cruise ship calls in the summer, but is a good destination for paddlers and others with their own boat.
+Andelslaget Øverstua, Tåvær completed the restoration of the house in the summer of 2013, but painting and other work was carried out in the house until 2017.
+The plan is that visitors will be able to rent Øverstua for accommodation.
+Tåvær does not have cruise ship calls in the summer, but is well suited as a destination for paddlers and others with their own boat.

-The best option is to moor on the east side of the island, or possibly make an agreement with the owner of the main house to use the quay on the west side.
-Since the island is privately owned, it is best to contact the owners if you want to camp.
-Further information is available from Visit Vega.
+The best thing to do is to add it to the east side of the island , or possibly make an agreement with the owner of the main house to use the quay on the west side.
+Since the island is privately owned, it is best to contact the owners if you wish to camp.
+Further information is available from Visit Vega .

 In the photo series below, you can see the journey Øverstua had from abandoned Nordland house to a beautifully restored building.
 The photos were taken by Rita Johansen and Håkon Bergåker.